sydasif/read-the-doc/docs/source/markdown.md

 make html
 ```

 Your index.md has been built into index.html in your documentation output directory.
-Open this file in your web browser to see your docs.
+Open index.html (build/html/index.html) file in your web browser to see your docs.